YvesAugusto/clustering-redistribution/README.md

 # clustering-redistribution
-IA application for clustering classes, which means to classify then according to it's proximity to each other, given the number of groups.
+IA application for clustering classes, which means to distribute then, given the desired number of groups.

 A method for clustering classes according to the occurencies of it's samples on k-means prototypes.
 Then, delete those with low population, distributing it's classes along the remaining ones.